 - Securing the area to ensure that evidence is not disturbed if the victim suffered a critical injury or fatality.

-- Contacting the Manager, Environmental Health & Safety (EH&S) immediately in the event of a critical injury or fatality.
+- Contacting the Human Resources Generalist - Health, Safety & Wellness immediately in the event of a critical injury or fatality.

 - Obtaining the name of any witnesses.